jbondeson/Go-SDL2/README.md

 # Introduction

 This a fork of [Go-SDL2](http://github.com/scottferg/Go-SDL2) which supports SDL version 2.0 in a slightly different way from the version of which this is a fork.
 That version, in turn, forked [Go-SDL](http://github.com/Banthar/Go-SDL2) to add SDL version 2.0 support.

+The SDL2 support is still very much work in progress!
+It is, in fact, completely broken right now.

 Differences from scottfergs library are: